-Architectural firms practising architecture in British Columbia must register with the AIBC and obtain a Certificate of Practice.
-In order to apply for a Certificate of Practice, one must be an architect in good standing with the AIBC.
-An architect must not practise or offer to practise the profession of architecture in British Columbia unless the person is a principal, shareholder, or employee authorized to practise through an architectural firm holding a Certificate of Practice.
+An architect must not practise or offer to practise the profession of architecture in British Columbia unless the person is a principal, shareholder, or employee authorized to practise through an Architectural Firm holding a Certificate of Practice.

-It is also important to note that all architectural firms, members and licensees holding a Certificate of Practice must also hold professional liability insurance (PLI), and comply with applicable AIBC Bylaws and Rules.
-For further information regarding PLI, including coverage amount requirements, review Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance and the FAQ webpage.
+It is important to note that all Architectural Firms holding a Certificate of Practice must also hold professional liability insurance (PLI), and comply with applicable AIBC Bylaws and Code of Ethics and Professional Conduct.
+For further information regarding PLI, including coverage amount requirements, review Schedule M: Board Rules for Professional Liability Insurance, found in the AIBC Bylaws (PDF).

 Types of Firms